md-t-a-tonoy/Metacrafter-poly-1/README.md

-npx hardhat run scripts/batchMint.js --network goerli
+npx hardhat run scripts/batchMint.js --network mumbai

 This script will mint the specified number of NFTs and assign them to your address.